ReactForAll/React-Course/Level_1/3. CRA - The Create React App/SCRIPT.md

 # CRA - The Create React App

 Welcome back!
-Now that you have you have your development environtment set up, let's create a React project so that you can start coding!
+Now that you have you have your development environment set up and you have a basic understanding of what Typescript is all about, let's create a React project so that you can start coding!

 The Create React App is an official tool that allows you to create a new React app with no build configuration.
 This allows you to quickly get started without working on a lot of configuration.

-To start a project using the Create React App, you can simply open your teminal and write the following command:
+To start a project using the Create React App, you can simply open your terminal and write the following command:

 ```
 npx create-react-app my-app --template typescript